 - What studying and practicing resources are available and proper to me?

 Answering these questions will allow you to schedule your time to get everything worked in case something unexpected comes up.
-It also ensures you cover all the knowledge areas in time before taking the real test
+It also ensures you cover all the knowledge areas in time before taking the real test.
+In order to pass the test easier, you should learn more about How to study for the TEAS test to know how to create an effective TEAS study plan.

 - Don’t cram study